Scott Douglas’ Terse Bloviation

 About

+I live in North Yarmouth, Maine, with my wife, photographer Stacey Cramp, and our dog and cat.
 I’m fortunate to be able to apply my writing and editing skills to topics I care about.
-I started running in 1979, and estimate that my odometer passed the 90,000-mile mark at some point in 2008.
-I was pretty good there for a little while—30:48 for 10K, 51:01 for 10 miles, 1:08:40 for a half marathon—but have always run primarily because I like it and to keep from going on shooting sprees.
-I’ve never run a good marathon, owing to too much vertical motion in my stride, a ridiculously high sweat rate and general wimpiness.
+I started running in 1979, and estimate that my odometer passed the 100,000-mile mark at some point in 2012.
+I was pretty good for a little while in the early 1990s—30:48 for 10K, 51:01 for 10 miles, 1:08:40 for a half marathon—but have always run primarily because I like it.

 Hey Scott.
 Like the new web page.
 Do you still have the link to ‘when we were kings’?